 Mobile broadband connections are available from mobile phone networks.
 You buy a small ‘dongle’ which plugs in to your computer and connects you to the internet.

 Mobile connections tend not to be as fast as fixed-line broadband and coverage varies vastly.
 But if you’re in a strong signal area, it can be an effective temporary option.
 In the current lockdown situation, internet connections at home are going to be slow.
 This is simply because so many people are on their home connection.
 If your staff are experiencing slow internet at home, consider giving them a mobile connection:

 Start working flexibly

 You can find free wireless internet in cafes, restaurants, pubs and – increasingly – in ‘coworking’ spaces specifically designed for mobile workers.
 Grab a coffee and log on – you’ll be surprised at how productive you can be.
-WorkSnug is an online directory of places to work in the UK.

 Have a backup office

 Some big companies – like banks and insurance firms – maintain emergency premises they can decamp to in the event of problems.

 For most smaller firms, providing such facilities is prohibitively expensive and over the top.
 But you could look into options like Regus Businessworld membership, to give you an alternative place to work from in an emergency.